juji-io/datalevin/planner.md

 greater than that of the largest of the participating relations, e.g. as often the case in those involving value-value joins.

-## A* Search Style Query Evaluation
+## New Style of Query Evaluation

-As a major break from the traditional Selinger style query planners [9], where dynamic programming based query planning is done ahead of query execution, our query engine works more like an A* search algorithm, where planning and execution happen in tandem.
+As a break from the traditional Selinger style query planners [9], where dynamic programming based query planning is done ahead of query execution, our query engine works with planning and execution happen in tandem.

 The main reason is to be able to obtain more accurate cost estimation during query execution, rather than relying on purely speculative ahead of time estimation.
 In the exploration phase of A* search algorithm, where we need to determine the next join step, we can leverage